links-cosero/swarm_uav_config/README.md

 cd ~/uav_config_ws/src/
 git clone https://github.com/Jaeyoung-Lim/px4-offboard.git src/px4-offboard
 cd ..
-colcon --packages-select px4-offboard
+colcon build
 ```
+Close the terminal.
-Install [Terminator](https://github.com/gnome-terminator/terminator/blob/master/INSTALL.md) from thelink.
+Install [Terminator](https://github.com/gnome-terminator/terminator/blob/master/INSTALL.md) from the link.
 Then, open the app and start 4 terminals.
-In each one of them first source the setup file of px4_ros2 workspace.
+In each one of them first source the local setup file of the workspace.
 ```
 cd ~/uav_config_ws
-source install/local_setup.sh
+source install/local_setup.bash
 ```
+**Warning** if instead local_setup.sh is sourced the ros2 topic list command will not see the published topic so be careful!

 On the first one, start the simulation of Gx 500 quadrotor inside Gazebo Garden.
 ```
-cd PX4-Autopilot
+cd ~/PX4-Autopilot
 make px4_sitl gz_x500
 ```
 On the second one, execute the XRCEAgent as follows: